The repository shall have procedures for all actions taken on AIPs.

 This documentation is normally created during design of the repository.
 It should detail the normal handling of AIPs, all actions that can be performed against the AIPs, including success and failure conditions and details of how these processes can be monitored.

-Preservation and Storage covers the regular preservation lifestyle and storage considerations for digital files being preserved by APTrust.
+The Preservation and Storage section covers the regular preservation lifestyle and storage considerations for digital files being preserved by APTrust.

-APTrust performs fixity checking on individual files every 90 days.
+APTrust performs fixity checking on hot copies of individual files every 180 days.
 Fixity checks do not alter the AIP or any of its component files.
 Failed fixity checks generate alerts to both APTrust staff and the depositing institution.

-When a fixity check fails, indicating a missing or corrupt file, we retrieve another copy of the same file from a different storage location (Glacier in Oregon), validate the fixity on that copy, then overwrite the bad copy with the valid copy.
-This process currently requires intervention from APTrust staff.
-We have scripts to repair missing and corrupt files, but an APTrust staff member must manually run the scripts.
+When a fixity check fails, indicating a missing or corrupt file, APTrust retrieves the cold copy and verifies fixity before replacing the corrupted hot copy.
+This process currently requires intervention from APTrust staff via scripts we manually run to repair missing and corrupt files.
 We ran them in 2017 to fix a number of files that were incorrectly copied to long-term storage upon ingest, so we know the scripts work.

 The restoration process does not alter or delete the AIP files in the preservation storage area.

-APTrust also provides a deletion feature.
-To delete an object or file, a user must log in to our WebUI (Registry) with a valid email address and password.
-If the user has delete permissions, they can request that an object or file belonging to their institution be deleted.
-Our system then emails the administrative user at the depositing institution with a message saying which user at his/her institution requested deletion of which file or object.
-The administrative user can approve or deny the deletion request by clicking the appropriate link in the email.
-(The email links contain randomly generated tokens to ensure authenticity.)
+APTrust also provides a deletion feature described in the Deletion section.
 The system will delete the object or file from preservation storage only after the depositor’s administrative user approves the action.
 Upon deletion, the system creates a PREMIS event describing when the object was deleted, and at whose request.
 The system also keeps tombstone records of all deleted objects and files.
-The tombstone records are identical to the records of existing items, except that the item’s State attribute is changed from “A” (active) to “D” (deleted).
+The tombstone records are identical to the records of existing items, except that the item’s State attribute is changed from “Active” to “Deleted”.